 There are two kinds of accounts in NT.
 Built-in accounts are accounts that you create.
-After installation, Windows NT is set up with built-in accounts (the default accounts administrator and guest), which provides only minimal security.
+After installation, Windows NT is set up with built-in accounts (the default accounts administrator and guest).
+This provides only minimal security.

 The different accounts are:

-- Accounts you create: User accounts for logging onto a network and accessing network resources.
-These accounts contain information on the user, in particular his or her name and password.
+- Accounts you create: user accounts for logging into a network and accessing network resources.
+These accounts contain information on the user, in particular their name and password.

-- Guest: This lets sometime users log on and access the local computer.
+- Guest: This lets occasional users login and access the local computer.
 By default, it is deactivated.

 - Administrator: Used for managing global configuration of computers and domains.
 This account can carry out any task.

-- and second, to change the name of the administrator account in order to reduce the risk of intrusion by that user account.
-As the administrator account has full permissions, it makes a prime target for would-be intruders.
+- Change the name of the administrator account in order to reduce the risk of intrusion by the user account.

 Domain user accounts are created in the User Manager.
 When an account is created, it is automatically recorded in the SAM of the Principal Domain Controller (PDC), which then synchronizes it with the rest of the domain.
+This may take several minutes.
 As soon as an account is created in the SAM of the PDC, the user can log onto a domain from any domain workstation.

 Local user accounts are created on a member server or a Windows NT Workstation computer, with the User Manager.
 The account is only created in the SAM of the local computer.
-For this reason, the user can log on only to that particular computer.
+For this reason, the user can login only to that particular computer.

 The account creation process can be simplified by planning and organizing information on people who need a user account.

-- It is much easier to ensure the backing up and restoration of data belonging to different users if the home folders are stored on a server.
+- Storing home folders on a server: this way, it is much easier to ensure the backing up and restoration of data belonging to different users.
 Otherwise, data should be backed up regularly on the various network computers where the home folders are stored.

-- Pay attention to disk space on domain controllers: Windows NT does not have utilities for managing disk space (Windows 2000 does).
+- Disk space on domain controllers: Windows NT does not have utilities for managing disk space (Windows 2000 does).
 Because of this, if you're not careful to keep home folders from becoming filled with large files, they may quickly use up the server's storage space.
-However, there are third-party tools for this, like "QUOTA MANAGER".

-- If a user works on a computer without a hard drive, his or her home folder must be on the network server
+- A computer without a hard drive: the user’s home folder must be on the network server.

-- If the home folders are located on local computers, network performance will increase, as there will be less traffic over the network and the server isn't constantly handling requests.
+- Home folders located on local computers: this way network performance will increase, as there will be less traffic over the network and the server isn't constantly handling requests.

 The workstations from which a user logs in to the network can also be configured.
-You can either allow him or her to log on from any workstation, or specify one or more workstations.
+You can either allow them to login from any workstation, or specify one or more workstations.
 Using a unique station for a user is one option for a high-security network.
-Indeed, a user who logs in to a workstation which is not his or her own will log in locally and will therefore have access to all of the machine's local resources.
+Indeed, a user who logs in to a workstation that is not their own will login locally and will therefore have access to all of the machine's local resources.
 What's more, specifying one or more workstations from which the user can log in allows the Network Administrator to monitor the user.

 Also, it is possible to set an expiration date for a user account.
 This option may be useful for giving an account to a temporary employee.
-The account's expiration date would be set to whenever his or her contract runs out.
+The account's expiration date would be set to whenever their contract runs out.